the state of

 Flavor Bans: Federal law prohibits the sale of closed system devices (pods, cartridges) containing e-liquid in flavors other than tobacco or menthol.

-Only tobacco retailers permitted as a retail tobacco specialty business are allowed to sell flavored electronic cigarette products.13
+Currently, only tobacco retailers permitted as a retail tobacco specialty business in Utah are allowed to sell flavored e-cigarette products.13 However, beginning January 1, 2024, sales of e-cigarette products in flavors other than “tobacco” and menthol will be prohibited.15

 Additionally, tobacco specialty business are restricted to locations 1,000 ft from community locations, including schools, churches, playgrounds and youth centers; 600 ft from other tobacco specialty shops; and (with some exemptions) 600 ft from property used or zoned for agriculture or residential use.5